DXC Technology (NYSE:DXC) Releases FY 2024 Earnings Guidance

+DXC Technology (NYSE:DXC – Get Rating) last released its quarterly earnings data on Wednesday, May 25th.
+The company reported $0.84 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.99 by ($0.15).
+The business had revenue of $4.01 billion during the quarter, compared to the consensus estimate of $4.12 billion.
+DXC Technology had a net margin of 4.41% and a return on equity of 17.08%.
+The business’s revenue was down 8.6% compared to the same quarter last year.
+During the same period last year, the company posted $0.74 earnings per share.
+As a group, equities research analysts expect that DXC Technology will post 3.96 EPS for the current year.

-Institutional investors have recently added to or reduced their stakes in the business.
-Cibc World Markets Corp boosted its position in DXC Technology by 65.3% in the 1st quarter.
-Cibc World Markets Corp now owns 14,863 shares of the company’s stock valued at $485,000 after buying an additional 5,871 shares during the period.
-William Blair Investment Management LLC increased its holdings in DXC Technology by 8.3% during the fourth quarter.
-William Blair Investment Management LLC now owns 12,879 shares of the company’s stock valued at $415,000 after buying an additional 984 shares during the period.
-Mirabella Financial Services LLP bought a new position in DXC Technology in the first quarter worth approximately $354,000.
-Vident Investment Advisory LLC raised its stake in DXC Technology by 29.9% in the first quarter.
-Vident Investment Advisory LLC now owns 9,828 shares of the company’s stock worth $319,000 after buying an additional 2,265 shares in the last quarter.
-Finally, Echo Street Capital Management LLC purchased a new stake in DXC Technology during the first quarter worth $314,000.
-89.41% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of DXC.
+BlackRock Inc. raised its stake in shares of DXC Technology by 1.5% in the 4th quarter.
+BlackRock Inc. now owns 15,442,625 shares of the company’s stock valued at $497,099,000 after purchasing an additional 224,946 shares in the last quarter.
+Clearbridge Investments LLC grew its position in DXC Technology by 1.5% in the 1st quarter.
+Clearbridge Investments LLC now owns 4,895,097 shares of the company’s stock worth $159,727,000 after purchasing an additional 74,007 shares during the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in shares of DXC Technology by 0.9% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,992,344 shares of the company’s stock valued at $64,134,000 after acquiring an additional 18,323 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in shares of DXC Technology by 5.2% in the first quarter.
+Goldman Sachs Group Inc. now owns 1,582,450 shares of the company’s stock valued at $51,635,000 after acquiring an additional 78,302 shares in the last quarter.
+Finally, Weiss Multi Strategy Advisers LLC lifted its stake in DXC Technology by 46.0% during the first quarter.
+Weiss Multi Strategy Advisers LLC now owns 547,416 shares of the company’s stock valued at $17,862,000 after purchasing an additional 172,366 shares during the last quarter.
+Hedge funds and other institutional investors own 89.41% of the company’s stock.

 About DXC Technology (Get Rating)